Synesthesia

 Synesthesia (American English) or synaesthesia (British English) is a perceptual phenomenon in which stimulation of one sensory or cognitive pathway leads to involuntary experiences in a second sensory or cognitive pathway.
+People with synesthesia may experience colors when listening to music, see shapes when smelling certain scents, or perceive tastes when looking at words.
 People who report a lifelong history of such experiences are known as synesthetes.

-Awareness of synesthetic perceptions varies from person to person.
+Awareness of synesthetic perceptions varies from person to person with the perception of synesthesia differing based on an individual's unique life experiences and the specific type of synesthesia that they have.
 In one common form of synesthesia, known as grapheme–color synesthesia or color–graphemic synesthesia, letters or numbers are perceived as inherently colored.
 In spatial-sequence, or number form synesthesia, numbers, months of the year, or days of the week elicit precise locations in space (e.g., 1980 may be "farther away" than 1990), or may appear as a three-dimensional map (clockwise or counterclockwise).
 Synesthetic associations can occur in any combination and any number of senses or cognitive pathways.

 Little is known about how synesthesia develops.
 It has been suggested that synesthesia develops during childhood when children are intensively engaged with abstract concepts for the first time.
-This hypothesis referred to as semantic vacuum hypothesis could explain why the most common forms of synesthesia are grapheme–color, spatial sequence, and number form.
+This hypothesis—referred to as semantic vacuum hypothesis—could explain why the most common forms of synesthesia are grapheme–color, spatial sequence, and number form.
 These are usually the first abstract concepts that educational systems require children to learn.